Junction4Nako/mvp_pytorch/README.md

 To transform image-text pairs to fit the MVP input, there are several steps:

 1. We utilize the off-the-shelf scene graph parser provided in [SPICE](https://github.com/peteanderson80/SPICE) to extract tuples from text, which are considered as phrase concepts.
 2. Only general phrases which appear in at least 50 sentences in the pre-training corpus are considered, the id2phrase mapping is stored in [id2phrase]().
-Extracted phrases for coco, Flickr, vqa are stored in ./phrases/
+Extracted phrases for coco, Flickr, vqa, visual entailment, referring expression can be downloaded from [here](https://drive.google.com/file/d/1fl8vXvxw9ZXmLaQ6a_4KrM-Zi1w_PgwN/view?usp=sharing).
 3. Object features and tags are extracted from images with [the object detector used in VinVL](https://github.com/microsoft/scene_graph_benchmark).

 For dataset list below, preprocessed data is provided, if you need to adopt MVP to other dataset, please follow the steps.